 The two maintenance people would be doing the weekly & monthly checklists on all the equipment.
 This would include examining every inch of the machinery and doing detailed inspections.
 By doing these weekly procedures, it will greatly reduce your risk of any downtime during the weekly production runs.

 Preventative maintenance will make you money.
 You need to fix the problems correctly and not just put a Band-Aid or quick fix on the problem.
 The time will come when all those small quick fixes will cause you to lose a lot of money and you will not be able to grow your business.
-Remember you have to have good procedures and people to make a concrete products plant successful!
+Remember you must have good procedures and people to make a concrete products plant success!